Pennsylvania: Languages

-As of 2010, 90.2% (10,710,239) of Pennsylvania residents age five and older spoke English at home as a primary language while 4.1% (486,058) spoke Spanish, 0.9% (103,502) spoke German including Pennsylvania Dutch, and 0.5% (56,052) spoke Chinese, which includes Mandarin of the population over the age of five.
+As of 2010, 90.2% (10,710,239) of Pennsylvania residents age five and older spoke English at home as a primary language while 4.1% (486,058) spoke Spanish, 0.9% (103,502) spoke German, including Pennsylvania Dutch, and 0.5% (56,052) spoke Chinese, including Mandarin.
 In total, 9.9% (1,170,628) of Pennsylvania's population age 5 and older spoke a mother tongue other than English.

 Pennsylvania Dutch language

 Pennsylvania German, spoken by nearly one percent of Pennsylvania's population as of 2010, is often misleadingly called Pennsylvania Dutch.
 The term Dutch was used to mean German, including the Netherlands, before the Latin name for them replaced it.
-When referring to the language spoken by the Pennsylvania Dutch people, Pennsylvania German, it means German".
+When referring to the language spoken by the Pennsylvania Dutch people, Pennsylvania German, it means German.
 In fact, Germans, in their own language, call themselves Deutsch, (Pennsylvania German: "Deitsch").
 Pennsylvania Dutch is a descendant of German in the West Central German dialect family and is closest to Palatine German.
 Pennsylvania German is still very vigorous as a first language among Old Order Amish and Old Order Mennonites, principally in the Lancaster County and Berks County areas; it is almost extinct as an everyday language outside the plain communities, though a few words have passed into English usage.

 Religion

 Of the original Thirteen Colonies, Pennsylvania and Rhode Island had the most religious freedom.
 Voltaire, writing of William Penn in 1733, observed: "The new sovereign also enacted several wise and wholesome laws for his colony, which have remained invariably the same to this day.
 The chief is, to ill-treat no person on account of religion, and to consider as brethren all those who believe in one God."
 One result of this uncommon freedom was a wide religious diversity, which continues to the present.

 Pennsylvania's population in 2010 was 12,702,379; of these, 6,838,440 (53.8%) were estimated to belong to some sort of organized religion.
-According to the Association of Religion Data Archives (ARDA) at Pennsylvania State University, the largest religious bodies in Pennsylvania by adherents were the Roman Catholic Church with 3,503,028 adherents, the United Methodist Church with 591,734 members, and the Evangelical Lutheran Church in America with 501,974 members.
+According to the Association of Religion Data Archives (ARDA) at Pennsylvania State University, the largest religious bodies in Pennsylvania by adherents were the Catholic Church with 3,503,028 adherents, the United Methodist Church with 591,734 members, and the Evangelical Lutheran Church in America with 501,974 members.
 Since 2014, among the state's religious population, 73% were Christian, according to Pew Research Center.
 In 2020, the Public Religion Research Institute estimated 68% of the population identified with Christianity.
 As of 2014, 47% of all Pennsylvanians identified as Protestants, making Protestantism far and away the most prominent religious affiliation among Pennsylvanians.
 Among all self-identified Christians in the state, however, 24% identified as Catholics, the most of any Christian religious affiliation.
+In April 2023, a Franklin & Marshall College poll found that a plurality of Pennsylvania residents were unaffiliated, with the rest predominately being Protestant or Catholic.